Overview and philosophy

 StringBuilder, the split between managed*Tand raw*raw Tpointers, the generational heap, single ownership withrefandmove, escape checking for the clear cases, andforeign "C"calls into libc across the raw pointer boundary. - 0.3.0 through 0.3.3 add concurrency:

 spawnandjoinfor OS threads, thread safe generational checking, atomics, channels with blocking and non-blocking operations, mutexes and condition variables that fault by name on classic pthread misuse, and a global thread pool with thesubmitbuiltin.
-See Threads and the memory model.
+See Threads and the memory model. - 0.4.0 through 0.4.4 add the async layer: 0.4.0 lands futures and the event loop, 0.4.1 the epoll reactor that turns file descriptor readiness into a completion, and 0.4.2 the

 Where this reference describes 0.1.0 behavior that a later release changed (immutable-only strings, a single pointer kind, debug-only memory safety), the affected page carries a version caveat.